yjh891114/Assessing-robustness-of-conclusion-from-a-star-shaped-network-meta-analysis-through-imputation/README.md

 * diff_in_means.R, an R script to reproduce the Crohn's disease exampel.

 Citation information:
 Jeong-Hwa Yoon, Sofia Dias, Seokyung Hahn.
 A method for assessing robustness of the results of a star-shaped network meta-analysis under the unidentifiable consistency assumption.
-BMC medical research methodology   10, 1414 (2020). https://doi.org/10.1038/s41598-020-58088-2
+BMC medical research methodology.
+2020 XX.XXXX.XX